 You can use Capability Analytics to visualize board-wise capacity completing the assigned tasks.
-Capacity of a board in this analytics is measured based on the number of cards that have:
+The capacity of a board in this analytics is measured based on the number of cards that have:

-- Entered or exited the Done Lane Type
+- Entered or exited the Done Column Type

-- Been archived from any lane beyond (to the right) the Done Lane Type
+- Been archived from any column beyond (to the right) the Done Column Type

 Filtering the Data Set

 - Navigate to Board > ESP Module, and then select the Lane and enter the start and end date for which you want to plot the chart.

 - The chart is plotted based on the card count as Unit of Measurement (UoM) in the Capacity analytics page.